 Great Smoky Mountain Wheel

 Great Smoky Mountain Wheel is one of the best places to see in Pigeon Forge to get an aerial view of the city and the Smoky Mountains.
-The Great Smoky Mountain Wheel takes you up 200 feet in a climate-controlled glass gondola.
+Located at The Island Pigeon Forge, The Great Smoky Mountain Wheel takes you up 200 feet in a climate-controlled glass gondola.

 Each gondola sits up to 8 people, so bring all the kids and relatives!
 The ride gives you stunning mountain views and is located across from Pigeon Forge on a small island area.

-After doing the 20-story wheel ride, you can explore more of the island.
-Check out the Yee-Haw Brewery to sample award-winning beer or grab some southern eats at Paula Deen’s
+After doing the 20-story wheel ride, you can explore more of The Island in Pigeon Forge.
+Check out the Yee-Haw Brewery to sample award-winning beer or grab some southern eats at Paula Deen’s Family Kitchen.
+Or for some after-dinner family fun, enjoy family-friendly arcade games at Arcade City.

 With mini-golf, blaster boats, and bumper cars, The Track has activities for all ages.
 The elevated go-kart track has three different levels.
 In them, you can ride in double cars with your kids or let them go solo on the Kiddie & Rookie tracks.